ScottLogic/blog/_posts/2016-05-18-make-banking-talk.md

 title: Make Banking Talk
 date: 2016-05-18 00:00:00 Z
 categories:
-- godds
 - UX Design
 tags:
 - featured
 author: godds
 image: godds/assets/featured/make-banking-talk.png
 summary: Conversational Commerce drastically re-imagines the way services are delivered to customers by moving interactions with them into chat, messaging or other natural language interfaces such as voice.
 The following video captures some of our initial thoughts on how this might apply to financial services.
 layout: video_post
 video_url: https://player.vimeo.com/video/166816125
 short-author-aside: true